By Jennifer Marley

 - Weather events could knock our power out.
 Then…no data….a world of black.

 What happens then?
 Have we forgotten how to read maps?
-How will we find our way when somewhere we’ve never been before?
+How will we find our way when we’re somewhere we’ve never been before?
 Our kids can’t write cursive.
-What happens when they can’t type?
-Connections with people are digital.
+What happens when keyboards aren’t functional and typing can’t happen?
+Via Facebook, Twitter, LinkedIn, Pinterest, Instagram, and more, our connections with people are digital.
 What happens when we can’t contact each other?
 Farming relies on data to run the farm equipment.
 What happens to our food supply?